 - Alternate Source Reviews

-An independent third party successfully completed an Alternate Source Demonstration for the landfill at Northeastern Plant.
-The successful demonstration identifies other factors that could impact sampling results as the groundwater passes the CCR storage sites.
+Independent third parties completed Alternate Source Reviews for the landfill and bottom ash pond sites at Northeastern Plant.
+The reviews consider other factors that could impact sampling results as the groundwater passes the CCR storage sites.

 - Location Restrictions

 The CCR rule established location restrictions for coal ash storage sites.
 It requires that storage site locations be evaluated regarding proximity to groundwater aquifers, wetlands, fault areas, seismic zones and unstable areas (example: presence of quicksand).

 AEP and PSO recently completed the required review of location restrictions for Northeastern Plant’s CCR storage sites.
 This review found:

 - The Northeastern bottom ash pond is separated from the uppermost aquifer by less than the five feet specified by the rule.
 It does meet the other four restrictions.

 - The Northeastern landfill meets all location restrictions.

 - Next Steps

 - PSO will continue to test water from all of these wells in the groundwater monitoring program twice each year.

 - Unit 4 was closed in 2016.
 Northeastern 3&4 Plant has a complete closure date of no later than 2026.
 At that time, we will stop putting material into the bottom ash pond and will begin closure activities.